Top 5 Saskatchewan Beaches According to Locals

 4 | Candle Lake Provincial Park

-With three beaches to choose from, Candle Lake is perfect for a dip on a hot summer day.
+With three beaches, Candle Lake Provincial Park is the perfect spot for a dip on a hot summer day.
 The soft sand and shallow water of Waskateena Beach are well-suited for children.
 Minowukaw Beach, on the east side of the park, has very fine white sand that almost sparkles in the sun and is adjacent to beautiful sand dunes.
 Campgrounds, picnic areas, stores and playgrounds are all within a reasonable distance.

 Trip planning tip – Bring your fishing rod.
-Other travellers have had good luck reeling in some pike and walleye.
+Other travellers have had good luck reeling in northern pike and walleye.

 5 | Good Spirit Lake Provincial Park

-The warm shallow waters and the weed-free, sandy bottom of Good Spirit Lake make its beaches ideal swimming destinations.
-Take your family to play in the natural sand dunes and go for a hike along the Trans Canada Trail (The Great Trail).
+The warm shallow waters and weed-free, sandy bottom of Good Spirit Lake make its beaches ideal swimming destinations.
+Take your family to play in the natural sand dunes and go for a hike along the Trans Canada Trail.

 “Good Spirit is my favourite lake to recommend for families.
 The sand is soft and so enjoyable to walk on, especially at the dunes.
 The water is beautifully clear and also very shallow, which is great for the kids.” – Michelle M.